TNO-S3/WuppieFuzz-Workshop/README.md

 ### Setting up the target

+The target application used for this workshop is [Petstore](https://github.com/swagger-api/swagger-petstore/tree/master).
+For the purposes of this tutorial, we will specifically use version 1.0.6 with OpenAPI v2.
+We have made the setup easier by creating a Dockerfile that will download and start the target.
 Use the bash script from this repository to build the target Docker container and start it.

 It expects an argument; give `false` for now (if `true`, the script patches a bug we will find using the fuzzer).